mcab3/Midterm-Lab-Task-3/README.md

-# Midterm Lab Task 3 - Creating PIVOT TABLE and DASHBOARD
+# Midterm Lab Task 3 - Creating Pivot Table and Dashboard

 This project provides a Data Science Dashboard to analyze job data related to salaries, roles, states, and company sizes.
 The dashboard includes PivotTables, charts, and interactive slicers for exploring and visualizing the data.